Who should plan to audition?

 - Those applying to UCSB as incoming Freshman and Transfer Students applying specifically for a Bachelor of Music degree.

 - UCSB applicants interested in taking lessons while at UCSB who wish to gauge the likelihood of acceptance into a studio.
 Lessons are not guaranteed in this group, and often require a second audition once enrolled at UCSB.

 Some instruments, like voice and piano, require a prescreen.
 Others do not.
 Information for each instrument will be posted on the audition page.

 When will my individual lessons (studio) instructor be assigned?

-During the first week of classes in Fall quarter.
 For studios with multiple faculty, an additional placement audition will happen during pre-instruction week.